-The edited register can be bought by any person, company or organisation and can be used for any purpose such as checking your identity and commercial activities such as marketing.
+The edited register can be bought by any person, company or organisation and used for any purpose, including marketing.

-You can choose not to be included on the edited register by ticking the relevant box on the voter registration or canvass form.
+You can choose to be excluded from the edited register by ticking the box on the voter registration form.

-You can view the whole Wirral register of electors at any main library or at Wallasey Town Hall.
+The Wirral register of electors can be viewed at any main library or at Wallasey Town Hall.
 Alternatively, you can view your Ward register at your local library.

-The register is listed in address order, so it is not possible to find a person's address simply by looking up their name.
+The register is listed in address order.
+It is impossible to search by name.

-If you are included in the Register of Electors, Electoral Services will confirm this information on the telephone.
-If the company concerned requires written confirmation that you are on the current register of electors please contact your local One Stop Shop who can provide a letter of confirmation for a fee of £10.
+If Written confirmation that you are on the register of electors is needed, please contact your local One Stop Shop who will, for a fee of £10, provide a letter of confirmation.

 We can be contacted in the following ways: